Main checkout

 • Main: https://my-app.test

-Each hostname gets its own trusted TLS certificate.
+Each hostname gets its own trusted TLS certificate (generated by mkcert under the hood).

-Use dde project:describe to see worktree details for the current project, including the detected hostname and worktree path.
+• dde project:describe shows worktree details for the current checkout, including the detected hostname and the main-worktree path.

-• The .dde/ directory is shared across worktrees (it lives in the repository).
+• The .dde/ directory lives in the repository and is shared across worktrees.
 Worktree-specific hooks or plugins are not supported.